 e.
-AIDS -- No notes, visual or audio aids, or manuscripts shall be permitted in the contest rounds.
-Speeches must be delivered from memory.
+AIDS -- No notes, visual or audio aids shall be permitted in the contest rounds.
+The speech is most commonly delivered from memory, however, the contestant may also perform from a manuscript.

 PROSE

 a.
 SELECTION -- No contestant may use exactly the same literary work(s) that s/he used in previous competitive years.
 No contestant may enter the same selection in two qualifying events.
 Prose expresses thought through language recorded in sentences and paragraphs: fiction (short stories, novels) and non-fiction (articles, essays, journals, biographies).
 No plays or other dramatic materials, such as a movie script, may be used.